You are currently viewing 3 Days in Georgetown Penang

 The National Park takes up the northeastern part of the island.
 There are lots of hiking trails and beaches to explore.
 The trails cover a lot of ground and can be exhausting due to the heat and humidity.
 There are also a lot of stairs and elevation changes.
 The canopy walk in the forest is the reason why I wanted to go to the park, but unfortunately when I visited it was closed for maintenance.

-So we ended up taking a very long way to Kerachut Beach not knowing that there is a shorter trail.
-The trail to Monkey Beach was closed making the beach only accessiable by boat.
+So we ended up taking a very long way to Kerachut Beach not knowing that there was a shorter trail.
+The trail to Monkey Beach was closed making the beach only accessible by boat.

 Penang Hill and Kek Loi Si Temple